Definition of Technical Writing

-Communication refers to the exchange of information, ideas and thoughts between two or multiple parties.
-Technical communication involves the transmission of technical knowledge about a new technology or product to the non technical users.
+Firstly, we will explain the underlying working of technical writing.
+It is a form of communication.
+Communication refers to the exchange of information, ideas and thoughts between two or multiple parties via professional documentation.
+Hence, technical documentation or communication involves the transmission of technical knowledge about a new technology or product to the non technical users.

 “Technical writing refers to straightforward explanations and/or instructions dealing with a particular technical subject.
 The subject being written about may be abstract or tangible.”